Why is India deploying female soldiers to Kashmir? | DW | 14.07.2021

 "The involvement of Indian armed forces in these crimes was alarming in the 1990s, but now there has been a decrease [in such crimes] due to pressure from rights bodies," said Sabia Dar, an activist with the Association of Parents of Disappeared Persons (APDP).

-Dar told DW that the deployment of riflewomen is an attempt to showcase Indian armed forces as sensitive towards the rights of Kashmiri women.
+Dar told DW that the deployment of riflewomen is an attempt to showcase Indian armed forces as being sensitive toward the rights of Kashmiri women.

 During a visit to Kashmir in September 2019, women's advocacy network Women Against Sexual Violence and State Repression found that "school-going girls have to walk past army camps and are sexually harassed by the men in uniform.
 Often, security forces stand at the roadside with their pants unzipped and make lewd comments and gestures."

-With the controversial Armed Forces Special Powers Act (AFSPA) in place in Kashmir, armed personnel involved in any crime cannot be prosecuted without the Indian government's consent.
+With the controversial Armed Forces Special Powers Act (AFSPA) in place in Kashmir, armed personnel involved in any crime cannot be prosecuted without the consent of the Indian government.

-The female soldiers could help "to break the ice" during search operations, said Commanding Officer of the 34 Assam Rifles, Colonel RS Karakoti.
+The female soldiers could help "to break the ice" during search operations, said Colonel RS Karakoti, commanding officer of the 34 Assam Rifles.

 "It is easier for us when riflewomen are part of the search operations.
 They help us to break the ice so that the searches go unhampered," Karakoti told DW.